 With invoice financing, a lender advances you cash, typically in the amount of 85% of the value of your outstanding invoices.
 The lender holds off on the remaining 15% until your customer pays you back, and in the meantime, they’ll charge fees on that percentage.

-With this in mind, you can access invoice financing in amounts ranging from $500 to $5 million in as little as a day.
+You can access invoice financing amounts ranging from $500 to $5 million in as little as a day.
 As we mentioned, these types of payroll loans can be expensive, with factor rates of 3% per week until the invoices are paid.

-If you think invoice financing might be the right option for your business, you might start with lenders like BlueVine or Fundbox.
+If you think invoice financing might be the right option for your business, you might start with lenders like FundThrough or AltLINE.

 On the whole, the specific business loan requirements you’ll need to meet and the application process you’ll need to complete will depend on the particular product and lender.

-This being said, however, as we listed in the chart above, you generally can expect to meet the following qualifications:
+This being said, you generally can expect the following qualifications:

 With this in mind, as with all types of business loans, the better your qualifications, the more ideal rates and terms you’ll be able to qualify for.